A-AhkUser/eAutocomplete/README.md

 ***

 The library enables users, as typing in an Edit control, to quickly find and select from a dynamic pre-populated list of suggestions and, by this means, to expand/replace partially entered strings into/by complete strings.
 When a user starts to type in the edit control, the script starts searching for entries that match and should display complete strings to choose from, based both on earlier typed letters and the content of a [custom list](#custom-databases).
+If the host edit control is a single-line edit control, the list of choices is displayed beneath the control, in the manner of a combobox.

 * Use `Tab` to select the top most suggestion and both the `Down` and `Up` arrow keys to select from the list all other available suggestions.
 * Press the `Tab` key to complete a pending word with the selected suggestion.
-* Long press `Tab`/`Shift+Tab` to replace the current partial string by respectively the first/second of the selected [suggestion's own replacement strings](#custom-databases) (or, alternatively, by a [dynamic string](#event-handling)).
+* Long press `Tab`/`Shift+Tab` to replace the current partial string by respectively the first/second of the selected [suggestion's own replacement strings](#custom-databases) (or, alternatively, by a [dynamic string](#onreplacement-callback)).
 * The `Enter` key is functionally equivalent to the `Tab` one except that it also moves the caret to the next line at the same time.
 * The drop-down list can be closed by pressing the `Esc` key.
-* Use the `Right`/`Shift+Right` hotkeys to look up respectively the first/second of the selected [suggestion's associated data](#custom-databases) (or, alternatively, [dynamic data](#event-handling)).
+* Press and hold the `Right`/`Shift+Right` hotkeys to look up respectively the first/second of the selected [suggestion's associated data](#custom-databases) (or, alternatively, [dynamic data](#onsuggestionlookup-callback)).
 When applicable, data appear in a tooltip, near the selected suggestion.
 * If `autoSuggest` is disabled, `Down` displays the drop-down list, assuming one or more suggestions are available (see also: [options](https://github.com/A-AhkUser/eAutocomplete/blob/master/README.md#options)).